cssnr/zipline-extension/README.md

 ## Features

 - View Recent Uploads on Popup/Popout.
+  - Auto Preview on Mouseover Links.
+  - Including Edit, Delete, Copy, and More...
+  - Customize Icons, Width and Number of Files.
 - Drag and Drop Upload from Popup and Side Panel.
 - Right Click any Image, Video, or Audio to Upload.
-- Right Click any URL to Shorten.
+- Right Click any URL to Create a Short URL.
-- Preview Popup Images on Hover.
-- Set Favorite, Password, and Expiration.
-- Customize Popup Icons, Width and Number of Files.
-- Automatically Authenticate with Zipline.
+- Automatically Authenticate with your Zipline Server.
 - Automatic Dark/Light Mode based on Browser Settings.

 > [!TIP]